rweigel/phys305/vectors.md

 $$\int_0^{\pi/2} \boldsymbol{\hat{\phi}} d\phi =\boldsymbol{\hat{\phi}}\int_0^{\pi/2}  d\phi=\boldsymbol{\hat{\phi}}\frac{\pi}{2}$$

 To see why this is wrong, consider a diagram of the vectors being integrated.
-Each vector has a length of $\Delta\phi$ and the direction is given by the direction of $\hat{\boldsymbol{\phi}}$.
+Each vector has a length of $\Delta\phi$, and the direction is given by the direction of $\hat{\boldsymbol{\phi}}$.

 <img src="figures/Curvilinear-Unit-Vectors-Integration.svg"/>

-If one increases the number of vectors and decreases $\Delta \phi$ in the diagram, the sum becomes and integral.
+If one increases the number of vectors and decreases $\Delta \phi$ in the diagram, the sum of the vectors becomes and integral.
 Visually, we expect the integral to be a vector that points upwards and to the left because all of the vectors contributing to the sum are in this direction (except the first and last).

 As noted earlier, the addition of vectors expressed with unit vectors in general requires first expressing them with cartesian unit vectors.
-Integration is a form of addition, and so the rule also applies.
+Integration is a form of addition, and so this rule also applies to integration.
 Using the relationship $\hat{\boldsymbol{\phi}} = -\sin\phi\xhat + \cos\phi\yhat$, we can write the integrand using cartesian unit vectors

 $$\int_0^{\pi/2} \boldsymbol{\hat{\phi}} d\phi = \int_0^{\pi/2}(-\sin\phi\xhat + \cos\phi\yhat)d\phi$$